 Welcome to My Site!

-One of the biggest misconceptions about travel bloggers that I wanna set straight right away: I don’t come from a rich family, neither do I consider myself rich.
+One of the biggest misconceptions about travel bloggers that I wanna set straight right away: I don’t come from a rich family, nor do I consider myself rich.

 Like many people, I went to University after I finished high school.
 In the meantime I also wanted to be financially independent as soon as possible, so I started to work as a bartender.
 I worked at night and attended classes during the day.
 When I finished my studies I started to work at a multinational company and build up my career.
 I made enough money to take care of myself but not enough for traveling.